ydb-platform/ydb/ydb/docs/en/core/integrations/liquibase.md

 {% note warning %}

-To understand which SQL statements {{ydb-short-name}} can perform, read the documentation for the query language [YQL](../yql/reference/index.md).
+To understand which SQL statements {{ydb-short-name}} can perform and what are the restrictions on data types, read the documentation for the query language [YQL](../yql/reference/index.md).

 {% endnote %}